|

 Will they give you a signed permit and the completed walk-through checklist from the final building inspection, if required?

-Past jobs, get 10 addresses with phone numbers in your area that you can visit
+Past jobs, get 10 addresses with phone numbers in your area that you can visit and call.

 Does the contractor provide product literature and samples?